For Inspiration and Recognition of Science and Technology: FIRST Tech Challenge

-The FIRST Tech Challenge, formerly FIRST Vex Challenge, is a mid-level robotics competition announced by FIRST on March 22, 2005.
+The FIRST Tech Challenge, originally FIRST Vex Challenge, is a mid-level robotics competition announced by FIRST on March 22, 2005.
 According to FIRST, this competition was designed to be a more accessible and affordable option for schools.
 FIRST has also said that the FIRST Tech Challenge program was created for those of an intermediate skill level.
 FIRST Tech Challenge robots are approximately one-third the scale of their FIRST Robotics Competition counterparts.
 The FIRST Tech Challenge is meant to provide a transition for students from the FIRST LEGO League Challenge competition to the FIRST Robotics Competition.
 FIRST Tech Challenge was developed for the Vex Robotics Design System, which is available commercially.

 The 2005 FVC pilot season featured a demonstration of the FIRST Vex Challenge using a 1/3 linear scale mock-up of the 2004 FIRST Robotics Competition, FIRST Frenzy: Raising the Bar.
 For their 2005-2006 Pilot Season, FVC teams played the Half-Pipe Hustle game using racquet balls and ramps.

 For the 2006-2007 FIRST Tech Challenge season, the teams competed in the Hangin'-A-Round challenge using softballs, rotating platforms, a hanging bar, and a larger 'Atlas' ball which is significantly larger than most Vex robots and harder to manipulate.
 Competitions were held around the United States, Canada, and Mexico.

 For the 2008-2009 FIRST Tech Challenge season, a new kit was introduced, as FIRST moved away from the VEX platform and worked with several different vendors to create a custom kit and control system for FIRST Tech Challenge known as TETRIX.
 Based around the LEGO Mindstorms NXT "brain" and including secondary specialized controllers to overcome the limitations of the NXT, teams use a Bluetooth link between the NXT and a laptop running FIRST Tech Challenge driver station software.
 A team's drivers then use either one or two USB gamepads to control their robots.

-For the 2015-2016 FIRST Tech Challenge season, in a partnership with Qualcomm, the LEGO Mindstorms NXT was replaced as the "brain" of the robot by an android device that communicates to a separate "driver station" android device via Wifi Direct.
+For the 2015-2016 FIRST Tech Challenge season, in a partnership with Qualcomm, the LEGO Mindstorms NXT was replaced as the "brain" of the robot by an android device that communicates to a separate "driver station" android device via WiFi Direct.
 In addition, students were allowed to use either MIT App Inventor or Android Studio (Java language) to program their robots.